7Ji/amlogic-s9xxx-archlinuxarm/README.md

 # ArchLinux ARM for Amlogic s9xxx devices
 [中文文档](README_cn.md)

-**This is not an official release of ArchLinuxARM, but only a pre-built flash-and-boot image of it for Amlogic platform for generirc s9xxx boxes due to some kernel quirks needed to make it bootable on these devices not merged in mainline kernel**
+**This is not an official release of ArchLinuxARM, but only a pre-built flash-and-boot image of it for Amlogic platform for generic s9xxx boxes due to some kernel quirks needed to make it bootable on these devices not merged in mainline kernel**

 ## Information